tweedegolf/tweedegolf.github.io/_posts/2015-04-17-threejs-rotations.md

 <br>
 **Conclusion**

-When we rotate the root scene (or the floor) -90° over the x-axis, the y-axis becomes the 'away into the distance' axis, the natural axis that we want to move along when moving straight forward.
+If we rotate the root scene (or the floor) -90° over the x-axis, the y-axis becomes the 'away into the distance' axis, the natural axis that we want to move along when moving straight forward.

 But because the natural angle of a straight forward movement is 0°, the x-axis actually is the most natural axis for moving forward, so we rotate the root scene (or the floor) 90° over the z-axis as well to swap the x and the y-axis.

 Now we have created the ideal situation for a first person setting.

-You can play yourself with the [final result](http://data.tweedegolf.nl/vr-test3).
+You can play yourself with the [final result](http://data.tweedegolf.nl/three-rotations).